ybouane/elvalidator/readme.md

-		name		: "Field Name", // For cleaner error messages required	: false, // Is this a mandatory field? default		: null, // If provided, the required field is not considered
+		name		: "Field Name", // For cleaner error messages required	: false, // Is this a mandatory field? default		: null, // If provided, the required field is not considered enum		: [false, 5, 'auto'], // Array with valid values for this field

 		validator	: async (value) => { // Manually validate/sanitize the value
 			if(!value)